nwallace/awesome_form/README.md

 ## To-dos

-- save certain models
+- merge valid? definition with wrapped models (assign errors back...)
 - require certain models in initialization
-- merge valid? definition with wrapped models (assign errors back...)
-- use sensible defaults, but provide hooks for customization/overrides
+- provide hooks for customization/overrides
 - if it turns out ActiveRecord deserves its own defaults, make that a separate module